b00094250/github-story-2019/chapter01.md

             my alarm didn't wake me up and in the end.
 My Mother dropped me at the airport and after I met up with my friends.
 It was annoying waiting in the longest queue I have ever seen.
 It was Airport Security.
 Everyone has to go through Airport Security.
 They scan your bags through advanced technology to check any hazards that may affect the aircraft.
-There was also a door like an object I had to do walkthrough in case I was hiding something.
+There was also a door like an object I had to do walk through in case I was hiding something.
 After we arrived at the gate ready to board.